bhdit/homey-tapo/README.txt

 Currently, the app utilizes MAC discovery.
 If a device's MAC isn't on the list, you can manually input its IP address in the settings.
 This approach is part of an effort to minimize reliance on cloud services.

-New and in testing drivers:
- - Device L900
- - Device L510
- - Discover by IP set in settings